TestoResto/00-installfest/README.md

 * Visit the following [site](https://slack.com/downloads) to download the application.
 * Sign up using your email and join your class Slack channel.
 * Upload a profile picture to Slack.

-> Note: __Unlike other GA courses, each JavaScript Development class should have its own organization on Slack__ because we'll need to generate Slack API tokens for students for the Slackbot exercises and unit project.
-Since the number of integrations for each Slack organization is limited, we strongly recommend that you set up a new organization and invite students before or during the first class.
-For the purposes of the course, [a free Slack organization](https://get.slack.help/hc/en-us/articles/201723133-Billing-FAQ#can-i-use-slack-for-free) should be sufficient [click here for instructions on how to set up a new Slack organization](https://ganyceveningcourses.slack.com/getting-started/admins) for your class.

 ---
 <a name="install2"></a>